recent news

 step into the divided sky

-DIVIDED SKY is a quartet of entities who feel it necessary to abandon the stagnating confines of traditional rock and create a fresh and exciting vibrant hybrid of sonic pleasures.
-They have summoned a style of music that most have attempted to classify as heavy divergent rock.
-What is that, you ask?
-It is a potent recipe for an aural stew of intelligent rock, jazz, pop and classical influences that makes for an undeniably tasty listening experience.
+DIVIDED SKY is a quartet who feel it necessary to ecape the stagnation of traditional rock and construct a new hybrid sonic architecture.
+Their carefully crafted music defies genre boundaries, earning the label "heavy divergent rock": a potent recipe for an aural stew of rock, jazz, pop and classical influences that listeners feverishly devour.

-Divided Sky pierces your helpless mind with potent, prophetic lyrics seamlessly woven into a backdrop of vastly dynamic music ranging from serene beauty to total chaos.
-The band dares to challenge the sensibilities of the listener and assault their ears with unpredictable, often unconventional arrangements and approaches.
-Heavy, melodic, intricate and often just plain bizarre, Divided Sky represents forward-thinking music at its finest.
+Divided Sky pierces your mind with prophetic lyrics seamlessly woven into a colorful quilt of dynamic music ranging from serene beauty to total chaos.
+The band brazenly challenges the listener's sensibilities with unpredictable, unconventional arrangements wrapped in meaty hooks; repeat listenings reward handsomely.

 Absorb.